 Ross Victory is a singer/songwriter and award-winning author from Southern California.
 After the loss of his father and brother, Ross dove into self-discovery, reigniting his childhood passion for writing and music production.
 Victory has dedicated his life to empowering the creative community while inspiring and entertaining listeners and readers.
 Victory provides a multi-format creative experience in Urban Adult Contemporary music and literature, with a focus on creative non-fiction and novellas.

-Victory is best known for his father-son memoir, "Views from the Cockpit," and his book and music themed apparel and stationery brand, "Books & Bangers."
+Victory is best known for his father-son memoir, "Views from the Cockpit," and lifestyle brand, "Books & Bangers."

 Views from the Cockpit: The Journey of a Son is a memoir born from pain.
 Page by page, year by year, tender father-son memories of airplane watching transform into nightmarish, turbulent family drama.